yge58/caffe2-opencv-ndkcamera/README.md

 fps: 6.8 on huawei mate 9

-# what is the goal of this app?
+# What is the goal?

 <1> Integrated ndk camera with opencv and caffe2 in cpp.